7 Design Decisions That Transformed This Home by Bringing the Light In

 Welcoming.

-Thoughtful design supports people through both body and mind.
-This home was designed to restore — not overwhelm.
+Thoughtful design supports both the physical and emotional experience of living in a space.
+This home was designed to restore rather than overwhelm.

 The Balance of Elegant and Masculine